randomstring/FRC-Programming-Curriculum/ProgrammingCurriculum.md

         -   name variables for what they are
         -   \_foo for local variables
         -   other conventions
+    -   comments
+        -   need to be accurate and up to date
+        -   add to the code to increase understanding
+        -   comments should explain WHY not WHAT, the what should be obvious from your code.
+        -   include refernces to documentation, API, etc
     -   adopt a style
         -   automatic java style on file save w/ VSCode